-Users have a LastPass vault and login, but the plugin is needed to make the vault interact with both username and password boxes.
+They have a LastPass vault and login, but the plug-in is needed to make the vault interact with both username and password boxes.

 Others think they created a LastPass account and installed the web browser extension.
-In spite of that, they don’t finally see the LastPass icon in their web browser toolbar.
+In spite of that, the LastPass icon doesn’t show in their web browser toolbar.

-What can I do if LastPass will not install on Chrome?
+What can I do if LastPass won’t install on Chrome?

 1. Reinstall or update the web Chrome extension